 The Chinese character for peace depicts a “roof with a woman underneath.”
 There is a lot of wisdom in it.
 Let’s take heed that one woman under one roof is peace.
 More than one woman under the same roof spells troubles.

-Q: Do you feel that there is a kind of “blindness” that can occur when a victim of an affair denies the truth?
+Do you feel that there is a kind of “blindness” that can occur when a victim of an affair denies the truth?
 I seem to experience this when my husband was fooling around with my best friend.
 The affair went on for two years before I could acknowledge it to myself.
 But why would I deny the truth?
 Why do victims “choose” to be blind?

-A: That psychological process is called denial, and it is designed to protect the mind from an unacceptable thought or reality.
+Answer: That psychological process is called denial, and it is designed to protect the mind from an unacceptable thought or reality.
 Once a person admits to him or herself that a beloved spouse has been unfaithful, then he or she is obligated to deal with that circumstance.

 Given these concerns, the person consciously or unconsciously chooses not to notice the affair in the hope that it will blow over and be forgotten.
 Obviously, there is ample motivation for a vulnerable person to deny what the eyes are seeing.